 We are extremely grateful to all the other members who were always ready to help out during the construction, especially Shabi Haider who put everything aside and was always at the site, and Syed Sabit Hussain for all his help.

 Through the active participation of Salma Ladak, Principal of Az Zahra Islamic School, and Shiraz Hussain, Mehfil embarked on a program of social service of feeding the poor and the younger generation of the community have participated.

 The Khorasan Trust is has been established under the name of Imam Reza A.S and is dedicated to the commemoration of the monumental sacrifices made by the Prophet and his Ahl lul Bait.

-Islam is not a religion or a way of life, as we understood not many years ago, It is a very Progressive way of life.
+Islam is not a religion or just a way of life, as we understood it, not many years ago, It is a very Progressive way of life.

 Quranic Ayats were revealed 1400 plus years ago, these very Ayats served the purpose of the communities at that time and to day they serve the community equally well and will do so till the end of time.

 It is up to us to understand the meaning of these Ayats and understand as to what they actually mean, and that can only be possible if we follow the Ahl ul Bait and understand the true way of life that Allah prescribed for us.